JohnTurnerPGH/quietkit-hexo-site/source/index.md

 <strong>Something this powerful should be available for free to everyone in the world.
 So I built it out and released it as QuietKit.</strong>

-Now I'm on a mission to help everyone on the planet gain the same benefits from meditation that I gained.
+Now I'm on a mission to help everyone on the planet gain the same benefits from meditation that I gained :)

 <em>- John Turner, creator of <a href="#">QuietKit</a></em>